 |

-DinnerwareI specialize in California pottery companies such as Franciscan, Denwar, Metlox, Winfield and Vernonware; however, I do offer a some pieces of Blue Ridge, Red Wing, McCoy, Harker, Hull, Lenox and others.
-I have started offering some English patterns from the Wedgwood Consortium (I just got in some nice pieces of Medici)as well as Royal Doulton, Spode and Royal Worcester.
-I also have a selection of Noritake Progression patterns.
+DinnerwareI carry a variety of domestic manufacturers such as: Franciscan, Lenox, Blue Ridge, and Metlox.
+I also offer a few foreign companies such as: Spode, Copeland, Royal Doulton, and Wedgwood.
 Although used, the dinnerware pieces generally show little wear and tear.
 Most of the manufacturers listed have gone out of business so their patterns are getting harder and harder to find.
-Franciscan potteries had several lines of glassware; such as Madeira manufactured by Tiffin and Cabaret, by Fostoria.
-Look for these under the manufacturer in Glassware. |
+Franciscan Pottery had several lines of glassware; such as Madeira manufactured by Tiffin and Cabaret, by Fostoria.
+Look for these under the name of the manufacturer in Glassware.
+I do have some of the English Desert Rose glassware and that is listed under Dinnerware/Franciscan/Desert Rose (Eng). |

 AdamsAdams is an English dinnerware firm.
 They are a part of the Wedgwood Group. | ![]() |